Jumpi96/helpo/README.md

     - Use *pipenv* to run your environment and run your Django *locally*.
     - Run `python manage.py makemigrations` and `python manage.py migrate` on your shell.
   - To use Docker again, change your .env file, build your Docker image and run with *docker-compose*.

+### Running tests
+- You can run tests from inside the container.
+Run `pytest`, create logs folder if needed.

 ## Testing your deployment